foramsolanki/Case-Study-using-SQL-Python-and-Tableau/README.md

 To solve this problem, there are two key metrics that you will be analyzing in this case study.
 They are:

 1. Customer churn, which can be defined formally as the percentage of customers who have discontinued their subscription to a service in a given period of time, and
-2. Customer lifetime value (CLV), which is the net profit associated with a customer for a company over a fixed period of time.
+2. Customer lifetime value (LTV), which is the net profit associated with a customer for a company over a fixed period of time.